windkh/node-red-contrib-shelly/README.md

 # Credits
-gerdemann for providing the roller shutter code Gophlin for provider the Dimmer (SL) code
+gerdemann for providing the roller shutter code Gophlin for provider the Dimmer (SL) code minuq for providing pull request for issue #7

 # Changelog
 Changes can be followed [here](/CHANGELOG.md)